Best Smartwatches for 3-Year-Olds (2026): Do Toddlers Actually Need One?

 Want fitness tracking without monthly fees or communication features?
 Get the Garmin Vivofit Jr. 3.
 At $90 with a year-long battery and zero subscription costs, it's the low-commitment entry point.

 No matter which one you pick, the most important thing is setting up those step challenges and family competitions.
 The hardware motivates for a few days.
 The competition motivates for months.
 I've seen it firsthand -- and I've got the step count data to prove it.
-For a broader look at the top GPS watches across all age groups, see our best GPS smartwatches for kids roundup.
+If your tween is closer to 13 and ready for something more grown-up, our best smartwatches for teens guide covers the next step up.
+For Android families looking for a premium option, the Samsung Galaxy Watch combines excellent fitness tracking with parental controls.
+And for a broader look at the top GPS watches across all age groups, see our best GPS smartwatches for kids roundup.
+You can also compare current prices on every watch above at our deals page.